Razvan789/GiraffeGraph/APIReadMe.md

 # Giraffe API  v0.1.0
 The Current State of the GiraffeAPI only supports retrieving items from the database.
+This API is based off of the Unsplash public API

 ## First Steps